consolefish/testimonials-grid-section-main/README.md

-#testimonials-grid-section-main based on frontendmentor.io
+# testimonials-grid-section-main based on frontendmentor.io

-##Objectives:
+## Objectives:

 - Practice CSS Grid;
 - Use utility classes and css variables;
 - Use reponsive units;
 - Make responsive layout based on the /design;

-##To-do:
+## To-do:

 - Add @media;
-- Change values to copy layout precisely (Opt.)
+- Change values to make a precise copy of the layout (Opt.)
 - Submit to frontendmentor.io (Opt.)